-While we can’t speak for all divorce mediators, for us the answer is yes!
+While we can’t speak for all Washington State mediators, for us the answer is yes!

 Most of our cases have a high degree of complexity including complicated compensation, variable compensation, deferred compensation, divorces involving a business, high assets, divorce after long-term marriage, and grey divorce.